-Can multiple accounts be linked to a debit card?
+Can multiple accounts be linked to a Debit Card?

-A.Yes, some banks give customers the option of linking several bank accounts to a single debit card.
+Yes, some banks give customers the option of linking several bank accounts to a single debit card.

-Do banks block debit cards if customers enter the wrong PIN during cash withdrawals?
+Do banks block Debit Cards if customers enter the wrong PIN during cash withdrawals?

-A.Yes, any bank would block a customer’s debit card after three unsuccessful attempts at an ATM as a protective measure.
+Yes, any bank would block a customer’s debit card after three unsuccessful attempts at an ATM as a protective measure.

-Is the overdraft facility available with debit cards?
+Is the overdraft facility available with Debit Cards?

 A. Overdraft facility is available with the savings account linked to a debit card but is not applicable on a particular debit card.

-Q.What are the different costs associated with a debit card?
+What are the different costs associated with a Debit Card?

-A. Some banks might charge issuance fees, ATM withdrawal charges and annual fees for the usage of debit cards.
+A. Some banks might charge issuance fees, ATM withdrawal charges, and annual fees for the use of debit cards.

-In India, what are the two types of debit cards generally issued to users?
+In India, what are the two types of Debit Cards generally issued to users?